asappresearch/slue-toolkit/_sources/index.md

 <br>
 <br>

-We introduce the Spoken Language Understanding Evaluation (SLUE) benchmark.
-The goals of our work are to
+We are pleased to present the Spoken Language Understanding Evaluation (SLUE) benchmark, aimed at accomplishing the following objectives:

  - Track research progress on multiple SLU tasks
  - Facilitate the development of pre-trained representations by providing fine-tuning and eval sets for a variety of SLU tasks
- - Foster the open exchange of research by focusing on freely available datasets that all academic and industrial groups can easily use.
+ - Foster the open exchange of research by focusing on freely available datasets that all academic and industrial groups can easily use

-For this benchmark, we provide new annotation of publicly available, natural speech data for training and evaluation.
-We also provide a benchmark suite including code to download and pre-process the SLUE datasets, train the baseline models, and evaluate performance on SLUE tasks.
+For this benchmark, we provide:

+ - New annotation of publicly available, natural speech data for training and evaluation
+ - A benchmark suite including code to download and pre-process the SLUE datasets, train the baseline models, and evaluate performance on SLUE tasks

 Refer to [Toolkit](https://github.com/asappresearch/slue-toolkit) and [Paper](https://arxiv.org/pdf/2111.10367.pdf) for more details.

 <br>
 <br>